 This course seeks to provide students with an understanding of the basic skills in Accounting and Finance necessary to the business leader.
 Topics include financial statements, financial statement analysis, budgeting, and time value of money.
 (3 credits, 8 weeks)

-ML 530 Creating, Leading, and Managing Highly Effective Teams This course focuses on the nature of group work and the attributes of highly effective teams.
-Team formation, team roles, teambuilding, and leading high-performance teams management, and organizational design principles from multiple perspectives.
+ML 530 Creating, Leading, and Managing Highly Effective Teams management, and organizational design principles from multiple perspectives.
 (3 credits, 8 weeks)